In business, mistakes can cost you money, customers, and even the reputation of your brand.

-We have outlined Seven common mistakes you should avoid as an entrepreneur or business owner.
+We have outlined five mistakes you should avoid as an entrepreneur or business owner.

 Securing a business name registration is required to operate a business, but this process is different from incorporating a company.
 Unless you register for limited liability company, you and your co-founders can be held liable for anything bad that happens with relation to the business.

 Imagine that Tom and Jerry, two longtime friends, have been speaking about their love of cheese.
 To secure the right type of cheese and due to scheduling conflicts, Tom and Jerry decide to start buying cheese from the farmers and distributing it to grocery stores.

 That means that if someone gets food poisoning from the cheese Tom and Jerry sell, that sick person could sue for damages and come after Tom and Jerry’s personal assets, which they might think have nothing to do with their business.